kiwioGIT/GrassShader/README.md

 # GrassShader
-Shader for multimesh grass in godot
 ![OnPaste 20220408-175202](https://user-images.githubusercontent.com/67319505/162478117-91e57ea8-7e5b-4251-8937-c8d9d768e5b4.png)
+Shader for multimesh grass in godot with animated wind
 # Set up
 Open project and drag and drop the grass shader material (grass_blade_shade_mat.tres) in the mesh in the multimeshInstance as a material of surface 1